PBRT/ai-comparator/README.md

 ```
 $ yarn build
-$ serve -s build
+$ yarn serve
 ```

 Then open your favourite browser and go to http://localhost:9000/ to see the production version of the app.
-The app is currently hosted on [Netlify](https://www.netlify.com/).
+The app is currently hosted with [Netlify](https://www.netlify.com/).
+You can change the local port in the file `server.ts`.

 ### Tests